autumnmyst/blood-on-the-blocktower/README.md

 # Overview
 Blood on the Blocktower is a Minecraft adaptation of the fantastic social deduction game **Blood on the *Clocktower***.
 It allows you to easily setup and run the game on any map with your friends!

-> Blood on the Blocktower is an unofficial fan project, not affiliated with or endorsed by The Pandemonium Institute.
+> Blood on the Blocktower is an unofficial fan project, not affiliated with The Pandemonium Institute.

 ## Download